warehouse-web/warehouse/content/shop/2025-01-17-the-journal-of-wear.md

 ---
 templateKey: product-page
-title: "The Journal of Wear\L"
+title: The Journal of Wear
 price: '17'
 btw: '9'
 content: